 A Past History Of Addiction

 This is your opportunity to make sure your key sticking points, triggers, and recurring issues, are factored in, and will get appropriate attention during your stay.
-Don't miss this bit out.
+Any input at this stage will likely pay dividends later.

 - Do you have a one size fits all approach to treatment, or do you work with each individual's needs?